Penshurst Place and Gardens, Penshurst, near Tonbridge, Kent TN11 8DG

 Our House guides can be provided in large print and Braille if required.
 Please request this in advance or, on arrival at the House, from the steward in the Baron’s Hall.
 In the Toy Museum there is a special pictorial and large print guide which can be requested from the steward.

-Member: Bronze member
+Member: Silver member

 ATAK Trade Pass Accepted